Yousef301/sudoku/README.md

-# Sudoku with it's solver
+# sudoku with multiple modes